Naked Gun 33 1/3: The Final Insult: Plot

 Nine months later, Frank and Nordberg rush into a delivery room to witness the birth of Frank's child.
-They run into the wrong room and Frank is shown a black baby, causing him to angrily chase Nordberg.
+They run into the wrong room and Frank is shown a baby with brown skin, causing him to angrily chase Nordberg.
 Ed comes out of another room with Jane, who is holding their real baby.

 Cast

 Production

+Production took place in the Los Angeles metropolitan area between August and November 1993.

 This is the only film in the series to be directed by Peter Segal, rather than David Zucker, who instead received credit for writing the screenplay.
 Similar to the previous entry in the series, Jim Abrahams and Jerry Zucker did not write the film's script, but both returned as executive producers and received writing credits due to their contributions to Police Squad! and the first film.

-Several scenes had been planned for the earlier films but cut out.
-The opening sequence had been planned for the first film.
-The scene where Frank and Jane get married, then drive off with Nordberg on the back of the car, was shot for the second film.
-In the latter, the car being driven is the electric car featured in the second film.

 In the opening scene at the train station, the woman with the baby carriage who is assisted by Frank Drebin is played by Susan Breslau, the sister of Jerry and David Zucker.
+Director Peter Segal, in addition to playing the producer of Sawdust and Mildew, also has several minor roles in the film (mostly in voiceover).
 The dream sequence parodies the train-station shoot-out from the 1987 film The Untouchables, which is itself a homage to the "Odessa Steps" montage in Sergei Eisenstein's famous 1925 silent movie Battleship Potemkin.

-Director Peter Segal, in addition to playing the producer of Sawdust and Mildew, also has several minor roles in the film (mostly in voiceover):
+Pamela Anderson was offered the role of Tanya Peters, but turned it down due to scheduling conflicts.
+The role eventually went to Anna Nicole Smith.
+Anderson would eventually be featured in the 2025 film.